ydkhatri/UnifiedLogReader/README.md

 The tracev3 files are located within the diagnostics folder.
 If you have a disk image, just extract the diagnostics and uuidtext folders (shown at paths above) and provide it to this script.

-Currently the script supports TSV and sqlite output.
+Currently the script supports the default log output format, TSV and sqlite output.

 ## Output options

 _SQLITE_ gives you every available field in an sqlite db
 _TSV_ALL_ gives you every available field in a tab-seperated file
-_TSV_DEFAULT_ gives only those fields shown by 'log' utility (with no options specified)
+_LOG_DEFAULT_ gives only those fields shown by 'log' utility (with no options specified)

 ```